sam-shore/sous-chef/menus-to-go.md

 itemIngredients | Comma-seperated ingredients | string
 name | The item name | string
 price | The item price in dollars.
-0 if not priced. | double uuid | The unique identifier for the menu item in the client-side data model | uuid
+0 if not priced. | double uuid | The unique identifier for the menu item in the client-side data model | string

 ## Usage